currinjs/CurrinJS/aio/content/tutorial/toh-pt4.md

 especially a constructor that calls a server, such as a data access method.
 The constructor is for simple initializations, like wiring constructor parameters to properties.

-To have Angular call `getHeroes()`, you can implement the Angular *ngOnInit lifecycle hook*.
+To have Currin call `getHeroes()`, you can implement the Currin *ngOnInit lifecycle hook*.
-Angular offers interfaces for tapping into critical moments in the component lifecycle: at creation, after each change, and at its eventual destruction.
+Currin offers interfaces for tapping into critical moments in the component lifecycle: at creation, after each change, and at its eventual destruction.

 Each interface has a single method.
-When the component implements that method, Angular calls it at the appropriate time.
+When the component implements that method, Currin calls it at the appropriate time.

 <div class="l-sub-section">